Development and function of the neuromuscular system

 we are recruiting!

 Undergrad(s) and Master student(s): Please contact us if you want to join the adventure!
-Please submit a CV, names of at least 2 referees, a statement of past achievements and future research interest to Jonathan Enriquez: jonathan.enriquez@ens-lyon.fr.
+Please submit a CV, names of at least 2 referees, a statement of achievements and future research interest to Jonathan Enriquez: jonathan.enriquez@ens-lyon.fr.

 Follow us